fadyazizz/AutomaticVideoEditor/README.md

 </ul>

 # Example
-Lets say we want to create the next motivational video for Jordan peterson, and we want to insert in certain timestamps to make a good motivational video transitions:
+Lets say we want to create the next motivational video for Jordan peterson, and we want to insert in certain timestamps cut-scenes, to make good motivational video transitions:

 ![video1989010209_trimmed(1)](https://user-images.githubusercontent.com/47413908/203420370-b703612c-9d00-4cf9-a0a7-0a4f14e22537.gif)